meker12/commerce-channels.en/help/channel-manager/overview.md

 # About [!DNL Channel Manager]

-Channel Manager for Adobe Commerce and Magento Open Source provides a convenient workspace in the Admin to manage channel sales on third-party marketplaces like Walmart, Amazon, and eBay.
-Increase sales and expand to new markets while managing sales channel operations seamlessly from your Commerce Admin.
+[!DNL Channel Manager] helps you increase sales and reach new customers by integrating your Adobe Commerce or Magento Open Source product catalog with the [!DNL Walmart US Marketplace].

-![[!DNL Channel Manager] extension Admin view](assets/channel-manager-admin-entry-page.png)
+![[!DNL Channel Manager] extension Admin view](assets/channel-manager-home.png)

-## Beta release overview
+After you install and configure [!DNL Channel Manager], the [!DNL Commerce] Admin is extended so you can manage [!DNL Walmart Marketplace] sales operations seamlessly from your Commerce environment.

+* **Listing management**–Easily publish product listings by matching products from your Commerce catalog to existing Walmart Marketplace listings.

+* **Inventory Management**–Items in the merchant’s marketplace seller account are automatically synchronized and updated from Commerce to ensure accurate inventory levels.

+* **Pricing updates**–Maintain accurate pricing for marketplace listings with automatic price synchronization.
+When a price changes in Adobe Commerce, the changes are reflected in the marketplace within 10 minutes.

+* **Order management**–When new orders are created in a marketplace, Channel Manager synchronizes orders with Adobe Commerce and sends order acknowledgments to the marketplace to ensure inventory is reserved for each order.

+* **Shipping Management**–When orders are marked as shipped in Adobe Commerce, the shipment update is sent to the [!DNL Walmart Marketplace].
+This notification ensures that sellers meet their fulfillment SLA requirements and that customers receive shipping update notifications for their current orders.

+* **Cancellations**–When orders are canceled in Adobe Commerce, Channel Manager sends updated order information to the marketplace to replicate the action for the corresponding marketplace order.

-The Beta release of Channel Manager supports Adobe Commerce or Magento Open Source sellers who want to sell on [!DNL Walmart Marketplace].
+[!DNL Channel Manager] supports Adobe Commerce or Magento Open Source sellers who want to sell on [!DNL Walmart Marketplace].

-This release supports the following capabilities to manage sales channel operations:

-* Establish an API connection between Adobe Commerce or Magento Open Source and Walmart Marketplace

-* Publish products from Channel Manager to Walmart using product matching

-* Manage product listings and track status

-* Sync inventory quantities for matched products from Commerce to Walmart

-* Sync catalog pricing for matched products from Commerce to Walmart

-* Receive orders from Walmart Marketplace and view them in the [!DNL Commerce] order dashboard

-### Expected latency for Channel Manager operations
+## Expected latency for Channel Manager operations

 The data synchronization processes between [!DNL Channel Manager] and a linked [!DNL Walmart Marketplace] store require some time to complete.
 Review the expected processing time for [!DNL Channel Manager] operations to help plan sales channel operations work.